uday-rayala/asyncio-talk/presentation/asyncio.md

 ## Coroutines with async/await

 - Coroutines are a kind of concurrent programming that works collaboratively.
+- async Coroutines are cooperative unlike python threads which are preemptive.
 - Each coroutine is a line of execution that can suspend its control of the program to allow another coroutine to run.
 - This is particularly useful when a coroutine is waiting for something like a network request to complete – in this case execution of that coroutine cannot continue, but other useful work could be done by other coroutines.